AM Radio Rocked My World

 *This song really resonates with me.
 However, instead of

-the Cherry Bomb, I’m thinking the Frosty Mug.
+the Cherry Bomb, I’m thinking of the Frosty Mug.

 Bonus Track